 As the page count increased, so did the print cost.
-The seventy-five extra pages not only lost the author $0.91 in royalties but now the author will pay an additional $0.91 in print fees.
+The seventy-five (75) extra pages lost the author $0.90 in royalties and added an additional $0.90 per book in print fees.
 Moreover, the damage does not stop there.
 The additional seventy pages (75) pages will increase the price an author pays for 50 books by $45.

 It would seem seventy-five pages is a significant shift in the page count and not realistic.
 Or is it?